acids-ircam/neurorack/README.md

 # Neurorack

 This project documents the Neurorack, which is a deep AI-based synthesizer based on the Jetson Nano development kit in a EuroRack format.
-Everything in this project is under the [CC NC-BY-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/), which means you can adapt, share, tweak, dance with, destroy anything here as long as there is no commercial use involved.
+Everything in this project is under the [CC NC-BY-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) licence, which means you can adapt, share, tweak, dance with, destroy anything here as long as there is no commercial use involved.

 ## Hardware